 Sports Physical Therapy Residency

 Program Mission: To develop competent sports physical therapists through advanced education in sports physical therapy, cultivating their clinical skills for athlete healing, scholarly discovery, stakeholder education and impacting local communities and beyond.

-- Thirty-two hours per week at Sanford POWER in Sioux Falls
+- Thirty-two hours per week at Sanford Sports in Sioux Falls

 - Clinical mentoring at both sites with faculty who are board-certified in sports physical therapy

 - Sideline coverage at USD athletic events